addanus/bitclout_helper/SSL-support/README.md

     - https://cloutini.com/

 Bonus: Your turn.
 Cloutini actually has a unique config and there wasn't enough time to properly check all the steps above from end to end.
-So be sure to submit a pull request - or reach out at [bitclout.com/u/Addanus](bitclout.com/u/Addanus) or [Discord](https://discord.com/invite/bitclout)
+So be sure to submit a pull request - or reach out on Bitclout [Addanus](https://bitclout.com/u/Addanus) or [Discord](https://discord.com/invite/bitclout)